How To Create an Effective Call to Action Button for Your Website

 1. Decide the CTA’s Objective

 What’s the most important objective that visitors should accomplish?
-Book something?
-Contact someone?
+Reserve something?
+Order something?
 Sign up for something?
 If the CTA’s objective is unclear to you, it’ll surely be unclear to visitors.

 Ensure your website’s homepage and sales pages have a primary CTA that leads to a sale.
 Also, ensure that each page has one or more secondary CTAs that offers supplemental information or lead magnets — both of which lead to a sale.